mwajama/Data-Science-Public-Health-Analytics-Project-/README.md

 Income

-Education level, School enrollment, Access to electricity, Sanitation, Drinking water
+Education level, School enrollment, Access to electricity, Sanitation and Drinking water

 Applied mixed-effects models (lme4) to account for random effects of country and year.